An Orgonomic Theory of Good and Evil

 The round core of the base arrow (the CFP) represents the orgone energy of the organism.

 Reich rejected Freud’s death drive and masochistic drives saying that humans had but one drive - towards pleasure, health and life but that this drive becomes blocked and then expresses itself in a twisted manner in masochism and other situations.
 Freud’s death drive then became illusory for Reich, the processes being merely the thwarting of the orgone energy in its quest for healthy expression (as illustrated above).
+Reich did reconcile himself to some extent with Freud's death drive in 'Reemergence of Freud's Death Instinct as DOR Energy' in Orgonomic Medicine Vol2 Num1 1956 but he maintained that although the Death Instinct was a premonition of the DOR energy, DOR itself was not conscious and therefore not an instinctual process.
+It is matter of argument whether Reich shifted from a materialist tunderstanding of orgone and DOR between 1956 and his death in prison in 1957.

 Ultimately, in theological terms, there does not appear to be a supreme good versus a supreme evil - a life drive versus a death drive.
 Reich’s singular cosmic life-force would rather correspond to the existence of a singular good force of a creative universe.
 From an orgonomic viewpoint, there appears to be just one cosmic energy that functions creatively (orgone) or destructively (oranur).
 This doesn’t explain why evil exists however – even if we go through all the mechanics or energetic components - desert-trauma-armour-armoured society.
 This is still a list of agents in a chain.